Economic Community of Central African States: Foundation

 At a summit meeting in December 1981, the leaders of the Customs and Economic Union of Central Africa (French acronym UDEAC) agreed in principle to form a wider economic community of Central African states.
-ECCAS was established on 18 October 1983 by the UDEAC members, São Tomé and Príncipe and the members of the Economic Community of the Great Lakes States (CEPGL established in 1976 by the DR Congo, Burundi and Rwanda).
+ECCAS was established on 18 October 1983 by the UDEAC members, São Tomé and Príncipe and the members of the Economic Community of the Great Lakes Countries (CEPGL established in 1976 by the Democratic Republic of the Congo, Burundi and Rwanda).
 Angola remained an observer until 1999, when it became a full member.

 ECCAS began functioning in 1985, but was inactive for several years because of financial difficulties (non-payment of membership fees by the member states) and the conflict in the Great Lakes area.
 The war in the DR Congo was particularly divisive, as Rwanda and Angola fought on opposing sides.
 ECCAS has been designated a pillar of the African Economic Community (AEC), but formal contact between the AEC and ECCAS was only established in October 1999 due to the inactivity of ECCAS since 1992 (ECCAS signed the Protocol on Relations between the AEC and the regional blocs (RECs) in October 1999).
 The AEC again confirmed the importance of ECCAS as the major economic community in Central Africa at the third preparatory meeting of its Economic and Social Council (ECOSOC) in June 1999.

 Presided over by President Pierre Buyoya of Burundi, the summit was held in Libreville on 6 February 1998.
 The Heads of State and Government present at the summit committed themselves to the resurrection of the organisation.
 The Prime Minister of Angola also indicated that his country would become a fully fledged member.
 The summit approved a budget of 10 million French francs for 1998 and requested the Secretariat to: